mrdekk/mrdekk.github.io/awesome.md

 ## Swift

+- [CoreML-in-ARKit](https://github.com/hanleyweng/CoreML-in-ARKit) - Simple project to detect objects and display 3D labels above them in AR.
+This serves as a basic template for an ARKit project to use CoreML.
+- [ShellOut](https://github.com/JohnSundell/ShellOut) - Easily run shell commands from a Swift script or command line tool
+- [AudioKit](https://github.com/AudioKit/AudioKit) - Swift audio synthesis, processing, & analysis platform for iOS, macOS and tvOS
 - [Measure](https://github.com/levantAJ/Measure) - Using ARKit to make calculate distance of real world objects
 - [ARKit-CoreLocation](https://github.com/ProjectDent/ARKit-CoreLocation) - Combines the high accuracy of AR with the scale of GPS data.
 - [ARPaint](https://github.com/oabdelkarim/ARPaint) - Draw with bare fingers in the air using ARKit
-- [awesome-arkit](https://github.com/olucurious/awesome-arkit) - A curated list of awesome ARKit projects and resources.
+- [Awesome-ARKit](https://github.com/olucurious/Awesome-ARKit) - A curated list of awesome ARKit projects and resources.
 Feel free to contribute!
 - [Neural-Network-Playground](https://github.com/hetelek/Neural-Network-Playground) - A neural network Swift playground, with no third party dependencies.
 - [ARBrush](https://github.com/laanlabs/ARBrush) - Quick demo of 3d drawing in ARKit using metal + SceneKit.
 NOTE: This is experimental code!
 - [SlackKit](https://github.com/SlackKit/SlackKit) - Build Slack apps, in Swift